History of Szczecin: Polish People's Republic

 Polish authorities were led by Piotr Zaremba.
 Many Germans had to work in the Soviet military bases that were outside Polish jurisdiction.
 In the 1950s most of the pre-war inhabitants were expelled from the city in accordance with the Potsdam Agreement, although there was a significant German minority for the next 10 years.

 In 1945 there was already a small Polish community consisting of the few pre-war inhabitants and the Polish forced workers during World War II, who survived the war.
 The city was settled with the new inhabitants from every region of Poland, mainly from Pomerania (Bydgoszcz Voivodeship) and Greater Poland (Poznań Voivodeship), but also including those who lost their homes in the eastern Polish territories that were annexed by the Soviet Union, especially the city of Wilno.
 This settlement process was coordinated by the city of Poznań.
-Also Poles repatriated from Harbin, China and Greeks, refugees of the Greek Civil War, settled in Szczecin in the following years.
+Also Poles repatriated from Harbin, China (see also: Poles in China) and Greeks, refugees of the Greek Civil War (see also: Greeks in Poland), settled in Szczecin in the following years.